Financial Aid Fee Deferment Criteria

 registered for classes, but only until the fifth week of the semester.

 WARNING!
-If you are issued a fee deferment but subsequently fail to meet the criteria listed below, your fee deferment will be revoked; you will be responsible for paying your own fees and meeting the fee payment deadlines in effect at the time.
-If your deferment is revoked and you fail to meet payment deadlines, you will be subject to disenrollment from classes.
+If you are issued a fee deferment but subsequently discontinue to meet the criteria listed below, your fee deferment will be removed; you will be responsible for paying your own fees and meeting the fee payment deadlines in effect at the time.
+If your deferment is removed and you do not meet payment deadlines, you will be subject to disenrollment from classes.

 Students utilizing a fee deferment to postpone payment of tuition and/or class registration fees agree to: